anuraagprasaad/currency-converter/README.md

 After you register and log in you will be able to access Spring Actuator endpoints, e.g. http://localhost:8080/dump for thread dump, health indicators and much more.

+## Continous Integraion

+Continous integration with Travis-CI.
+Build status is displayed at the top.

 ## Running the application

 mvn spring-boot:run